I don’t know anything about massage therapy. How can I obtain helpful information before making a long-term commitment?

 How long does it take to become a massage therapist?

 Our school offers several different programs to enable you to complete the course of study necessary to take the National Exam.
 Once passed you can apply to the State of Texas for a license.
 That process varies from student to student.
 We offer several paths to that goal.
-We have a Monday through Thursday morning program that takes 7-1/2 months to complete.
-We have a Tuesday, Thursday, Saturday evening program that takes approximately 10 months to complete.
-We offer a Monday, Wednesday, Friday evening program that also takes approximately 10 months to complete.
+We have a Monday through Friday morning program that takes 6 months to complete.
+We have a Monday, Tuesday and Thursday evening program that takes approximately 10½ months to complete.

 How can I pay for this?

-The total cost of the program is $5,499 plus application fee, books and supplies ($576).
-At the $5499 level we will finance your payments over the span of the program.
+The total cost of the program is $6,800 plus application fee, books and supplies ($1,187).
+At the $6,800 level we will finance your payments over the span of the program.
 Payments must be made monthly and timely.
-We offer two reduced payment options: (1) $5000 for a one-time credit card (Visa or MasterCard) payment in full, and 2) $4750 for a one-time cash or check payment in full.
-We do not currently accept Discover or American Express cards.
+We offer two reduced payment options: (1) $6,500 for a one-time credit card (Visa or MasterCard) payment in full, and 2) $6,000 for a one-time cash or check payment in full /no credit card.
+We do accept most credit cards.

 Where will I work after licensing?